hariharan005/toastbar/README.md

 ## Installation

-To install toastbar, you need to have npm or yarn installed.
+To install toastbar, you need to have npm installed.
 Then, you can use one of the following commands:

 ``` npm install toastbar ```